Who Seeks Control over The Internet ?

 But it won’t be a response to HADOPI.
 I expect responses to HADOPI to be much more fun – much more on the schoolkid joke’s side...
 There are so many loopholes !
 So many idiotic but perfectly valid interpretations of the law, according to which we can do many things !

-Q : There seem to be a race going on now between official orators, the powerful irresponsible, DVD-copyist monks on one side, and society.
-The new generation seems used to buy whatever they’re told to buy, use what they’re told to use, consume whatever is put in front of them, and ignore anything besides.
+Q : There's now a race between official orators, the powerful irresponsible, DVD-copyist monks on one side, and society.
+The new generation seems raised to buy whatever they’re told to buy, use what they’re told to use, consume whatever is put in front of them, and ignore anything besides.
 What are the real chances for them to become internauts then ?

 A : Very high.
 The chances are very high.
 Anyhow.